 Age of Consent in Thailand

 As specified in Article 279 of the Thai Penal Code, the age of consent in Thailand is 15 years old, regardless of gender or sexual orientation.
-Individuals 14 years old or younger are not legally permitted to consent to sexual activity.
-Failure to adhere to this law can result in prosecution of statutory rape or local equivalent.
+However, follow-up legislation has added a number of additional caveats.

-The ages of consent in Europe vary by country and territory.
-All ages of consent are between 14 and 18 years old, with most countries setting theirs between 14 and 16.
-Only three countries have ages of consent above 16: Cyprus (17), Ireland (17), and Turkey (18).
-Additionally, some countries have close-in-age exemptions while
+The ages of consent in Europe, Asia, or any other continent vary by country and territory.
+Ages of consent range from 12 to 21 years old, with most countries setting theirs between 14 and 16.
+Nearly a dozen countries, such as Iran, Qatar, Yemen, and Afghanistan, outlaw premarital sex entirely but have no age restriction on marital sex.
+Several other countries have ages of consent above 16, including Cyprus (17), Ireland (17), Turkey (18), Iraq (18), Vietnam (18), and Bahrain (21).
+Additionally, some countries have close-in-age exemptions while others do not.

 Age of Consent in Sweden